Skip to content

 No Documented Risk Assessment

-The FTC Safeguards Rule requires a written risk assessment — not a mental note, not a conversation, a written document.
-Many preparers skip this step entirely or treat it as a formality.
-A genuine risk assessment should identify specific threat scenarios relevant to your practice: credential theft via phishing, ransomware delivered through a malicious email attachment, unauthorized access by a former employee after improper offboarding, physical theft of a laptop containing unencrypted client data.
+The FTC Safeguards Rule requires a written risk assessment, not a mental note and not a conversation.
+Many preparers skip this step or treat it as a formality.
+A genuine risk assessment identifies specific threat scenarios relevant to your practice: credential theft via phishing, ransomware delivered through a malicious email attachment, unauthorized access by a former employee after improper offboarding, or physical theft of a laptop containing unencrypted client data.
 Each scenario should be evaluated for likelihood and potential impact, with the findings driving your safeguard selection.

 Missing MFA for Tax Software Access

 Since the Safeguards Rule update in 2023, MFA is mandatory for any system that accesses customer financial data.
 Many small practices still rely on password-only authentication for their tax preparation software and client portals.
-This is a direct regulatory violation and one the IRS specifically highlights in its annual Security Summit campaigns.
-The IRS has repeatedly stated that single-factor authentication on tax software is insufficient for compliance with Publication 4557 requirements.
+This is a direct regulatory gap, and one the IRS specifically highlights in its annual Security Summit campaigns.
+The IRS has repeatedly stated that single-factor authentication on tax software is insufficient for compliance with Publication 4557.

 No Vendor Contracts with Security Provisions